AlandHama/smarts-backend/README.md

-# NestJS starter for Railway
+# NestJs Backend For Smarts

 A NestJS 11 API on Prisma 7 and Postgres, with nothing to fill in before it deploys.